AmazingAmpharos/OoT-Randomizer/README.md

 - The condition for Malon to move to Lon Lon Ranch is now obtaining her item and Talon fleeing the castle (instead of just Talon fleeing the castle)
 - At Lon Lon Ranch, you no longer need to speak to Malon multiple times before she will teach you her song.
 You can simply walk up to her and pull out your Ocarina.

+## Fairy Ocarina

+The Fairy Ocarina can be shuffled into the item pool with `shuffle_fairy_ocarina`.
+This means that Saria will give a random item and that you must find the Ocarina before being able to play any songs.
+The Ocarina of Time will still always be at its usual location.

 ## Keysanity

 Dungeon items (maps, compasses, small keys, boss keys) are shuffled into the item pool at large.